abster/Abhijeet-LLMBasedRealEstateAgent-Project/README.md

 ### Overview

-This is a demo implementation of an LLM based Real-estate agent, which recommends an house from available real estate listings and images based on user preferences.
+This is a demo implementation of an LLM based Real-estate agent, which recommends a house from available real estate listings and images based on user preferences.

 Recommendation is based on non-visual user preferences (such as the